Table of Contents

 Keyword planning is crucial for ranking well on search engine platforms and is the foundation of a good SEO plan.
 The goal of keyword selection is to identify words that will attract the most relevant searchers.
-Identify each word’s search volume, difficulty level, and competition level, using programs such as MOZ, SEMRush, and Ubersuggest.
+Identify each word’s search volume, difficulty level, and competition level using programs such as MOZ, SEMRush, and Ubersuggest.

-High volume keywords like HVAC Repair, Air Conditioners, and Heaters are indexed according to the searchers’ location, so local businesses aren’t competing nationally for these terms.
+High-volume keywords like HVAC Repair, Air Conditioners, and Heaters are indexed according to the searchers’ location, so local businesses aren’t competing nationally for these terms.
 When creating your SEO plan, you should be aware of the top 100 national keywords in the HVAC field.
 This will help when creating URL hierarchy, content, and on-page SEO.

-For local optimization, HVAC companies should use top keywords with a location reference.
-For instance, if you’re an HVAC company in Wilmington, DE, a useful keyword may be heating in Dallas, TX or Dallas, and TX heating.
+HVAC companies should use top keywords with a location reference for local optimization.
+For instance, if you’re an HVAC company in Wilmington, DE, a useful keyword may be heating in Dallas, TX, or Dallas, TX heating.
 Keyword research programs can help you discover which location tags are the most beneficial for your area.

 For example, if your HVAC company provides gas furnace repair and installation, then a realistic service keyword would be gas furnace services.
 Be sure to include location tags on these keywords as well for proper optimization.

 URL Structure & Page Hierarchy

 The third level of pages branches out from that point, which addresses specific services like “Natural Gas Furnace Repair” and “Ductless A/C System Installation.”
 Your site structure helps Google index your pages for search rankings and be straightforward and easy to follow.
 The pages should flow nicely into each other and create a natural flow process for reaching them.

 Along with your HVAC site’s page hierarchy, you should carefully consider the URL structure.
 It is critical to map out each URL, followed by Google and searchers.
 They should be short and concise and present the exact topic displayed along with a clear path to the information.

 Images & Videos

 The most successful HVAC websites use images and videos representing the content and are clear and correctly sized.
 HVAC websites should choose photos and videos during the planning stage to ensure proper emphasis on the content and prevent duplicate usage.

 Search Engine Optimization: The Implementation Stage

-Once you have finished your SEO plan, you should have a clear layout of your site’s page structure along with keywords, images, videos, and URL for each.
+Once you have finished your SEO plan, you should have a clear layout of your site’s page structure along with keywords, images, videos, and URLs for each.
 However, more SEO tasks remain urgent.
 Your HVAC site’s design and usability also contribute to your SEO and should be constructed with the customer in mind.

 Your company’s phone number should also appear throughout the content for maximum usability.
 Not only does this lend to a boost in trust that can contribute to higher search rankings, but it also presents a better user experience that can help attract and retain visitors.

 Call To Action

 Any marketer worth his salt will tell you that a call to action is crucial.
-Your page’s call to action leads, instructs and inspires your site’s visitor to complete the desired action, whether it be to schedule an appointment or call for more information.
+Your page’s call to action leads, instructs, and inspires your site’s visitor to complete the desired action, whether it be to schedule an appointment or call for more information.

 Your company website is a reflection of the business itself.
 Your design should represent your HVAC company’s personality.
 If your HVAC business focuses on commercial service, you want a professionally presented site with a lot of structure and uniformity.
-However, if your company has a laid back approach, you may want to use a broader color scheme or more vibrant design elements.
+However, if your company has a laid-back approach, you may want to use a broader color scheme or more vibrant design elements.